kbase/staging_service/docs/import_specifications.ADR.md

 1. CSV templates for each in scope app (e.g. the first 3 lines of the example file)
 2. An Excel template containing a tab for each in scope app
 3. A `README.md` file explaining how to use the templates.
-   * The `README.md` should include a link to rich upload specification documentation on the KBase website once it is developed.
+   * The `README.md` should include a link to rich import specification documentation on the KBase website once it is developed.
    * Note: cover booleans which are not intuitive.